CS126SP20/final-project-jananir2/DEVELOPMENT.md

     - Almost done with score calculation method
     - Still need to:

-        [ ] Fix error where only choice D is selected
+        [x] Fix error where only choice D is selected

-        [ ] Add logic fo italicizing selected questions
+        [x] Add logic fo italicizing selected questions

+ - **5/3/20** Completed application and began testing
+    - Added feature where user can enter their own quiz csv file(s)
+    - Added feature where user can choose which quiz to take
+    - Need to:

+        [ ] Finish testing

+        [ ] Complete README.md

+        [ ] Add documentation using comments